Star Wars and Intellectual Property

 It’s true that Lucasfilm never filed a trademark application for the mark SABACC.
 Was this shortsighted of them?
 Consider that over the decades, the Star Wars universe has become vast.
 It contains millions of details like the gambling game Sabacc.
 Protecting them each individually with federal registration is economically unfeasible.
 Plus, it’s hardly as if they company was using SABACC as a trademark.
 They would have to sell goods or offer services under the name Sabacc to have protection, wouldn’t they?

-That’s the angle that Ren Ventures seems to be arguing in their case with Lucasfilm.
+That’s the angle that Ren Ventures was arguing in their case with Lucasfilm.
 They say that Lucasfilm wasn’t using the word in a trademark sense, which should virtually make it fair game for someone else to use.
 Naturally, Lucasfilm doesn’t see it that way.
 They have created a widely recognized fictional world that enjoys copyright protection and, arguably, common law trademark protection.
 Lucasfilm believes that their rights to SABACC should be recognized as one more element in a universe that legally belongs to them.